 Simple back exercises and stretches can often help reduce back pain.
-These can be carried out at home as often as you need to.
+These can be done at home as often as you need to.

-For information about the types of exercises and stretches that can help, see:
+For information about exercises and stretches that can help, see:

-Your GP may be able to provide information about back exercises if you're unsure what to try, or you may want to consider seeing a physiotherapist for advice.
-Read about how to find a physiotherapist.
+A GP may be able to provide information about back exercises if you're unsure what to try, or you may want to consider seeing a physiotherapist for advice.
+Read about how to get access to physiotherapy.

-But NSAIDs aren't suitable for everyone, so check the box or leaflet to see whether you can take the medicine first.
+But NSAIDs are not suitable for everyone, so check the box or leaflet to see whether you can take the medicine first.
 Speak to a pharmacist if you're not sure.

-Paracetamol on its own isn't recommended for back pain, but it may be used alongside stronger painkillers such as codeine.
+Paracetamol on its own is not recommended for back pain, but it may be used alongside stronger painkillers such as codeine.

-Muscle relaxants may be prescribed by your GP if you have painful muscle spasms in your back.
+Muscle relaxants may be prescribed by a GP if you have painful muscle spasms in your back.

 Hot and cold packs

-Some people find that heat – for example, a hot bath or a hot water bottle placed on the affected area – helps ease the pain when back pain first starts.
+Some people find that heat (such as a hot bath or a hot water bottle placed on the affected area) helps to ease the pain when back pain first starts.

-Cold, such as an ice pack or a bag of frozen vegetables, placed on the painful area can also help in the short-term.
-However, don't put the ice directly on your skin, as it might cause a cold burn.
-Wrap an ice pack or bag of frozen vegetables in a cloth first.
+Cold (such as an ice pack or a bag of frozen vegetables) on the painful area can also help in the short term.
+However, do not put ice directly on your skin, as it might cause a cold burn.
+Wrap an ice pack or bag of frozen vegetables in a cloth or towel first.